 - This easy Pea Salad is made with cheese and takes me straight back to my childhood.

 Or explore all of our Side Dishes in our recipe archives!

 - 7 cups of cubed watermelon chilled and well drained

 - 1 cup loosely packed fresh mint leaves coarsely chopped

 - Kosher or sea salt

 - Freshly ground pepper

-- Gently toss melon with rice vinegar, feta cheese and mint.
-Season with salt and pepper.
+- Sprinkle with rice vinegar and gently stir again.
+Season with salt and pepper, if desired.
 Serve immediately.

 You'll be the star of your next BBQ with this easy, refreshing Watermelon Feta Salad.
 Made with only 4 ingredients, it's an irresistible salty and sweet recipe that everyone always asks for!